nicolasjhampton/python_tutorial_game_project/blog/step3.md

 ```

-these two definitions override the magic methods for equality and
+These two definitions override the magic methods for equality and
 non-equality on the object.
 For more info, check out this tutorial
 on [magic methods](http://www.rafekettler.com/magicmethods.html), pretty useful information.
 Basically,
 we're just making sure that when we compare ```User``` objects,